Quantum geometrical current and coherence of the open gravitation system: loop quantum gravity coupled with a thermal scalar field: Conclusions

 Finally, we studied a specific model where the real scalar field plays the role of the bath.
 We considered the simple case where the evolution of the geometry is very slow and the spacetime is homogenous and isotropic.
 Usually, the quantization of the field in curved spacetime is difficult~\cite{RW}.
 If the cosmological particle production can be neglected, we can still approximately introduce the creation and annihilation operators for the field over the entire period of time.
 As a toy model, although it can not be used to describe exactly how our universe evolves, it still can reveal some interesting features.

 We obtained the quasi-steady state solution of the quantum master equation for this model.
 The solution indicates that the space has larger probability in the bigger volume state.
 We found that in the quasi-steady state, the spacetime geometry is in the equilibrium state, the detailed balance is preserved and the entropy production rate is zero.
-In the non-steady state, in general, the scalar field can induce the emergence of the non-zero quantum geometry flux.
-This flux is defined in the volume representation, so we call it quantum geometry flux.
+In the non-steady state, in general, the scalar field can induce the emergence of the non-zero quantum geometry current.
+This current is defined in the volume representation, so we call it quantum geometry current.
 This is different with the conventional heat flux which is defined in the particle number representation.
-We showed that this flux and the coherence can drive the evolution of the spacetime geometry.
-We show that the Gibbs entropy decreases as the temperature of the bath increases.
-We pointed out that the Gibbs entropy is approximately proportional to the average volume of the space in our toy model.
-This implies there maybe a deep relationship between the quantum information and the spacetime structure.
+We showed that this current and the coherence can drive the evolution of the spacetime geometry.
 We also show that the coherence of the reduced gravitation system increases when the temperature of the bath increases.
-Due to the expanding of our universe, the temperature of the universe decreases, thus the coherence also decreases.
-This indicates that a quantum universe can expand and cool down to emerge to a classical one.

-For the non-steady state, the variation rate of the average volume is not equal to zero. \eqref{eq:4.118} clearly shows that the variation of the average volume is driven by the flux and the coherence.
+For the non-steady state, the variation rate of the average volume is not equal to zero. \eqref{eq:4.118} clearly shows that the variation of the average volume is driven by the current and the coherence.
 The coherence can also drive the evolution of the geometry.
 This is consistent with the fact in the quantum thermodynamics that one can extract work from the coherence.
 This provides us a new view about the evolution of the spacetime geometry.

 After taking the continuous limit, we show that the diagonal elements of the density matrix can represent the transition probability of the universe from certain initial state to the final state (the eigenstate of the volume operator).
 There are also other ways to study the tunneling of the universe in the framework of the loop quantum cosmology~\cite{SDM,MSA}.
 We show that when the bath temperature increases, the universe has higher probability being in the larger volume state.